 Fuel systems and their associated plumbing are a common source of trouble for many pre-owned vessels; however, the deficiencies often begin at the factory.

-There are numerous ways to install hardware, including everything from windlasses to swim platforms, incorrectly and typically only one way to install this vital equipment safely, reliably and properly.
+There are a variety of ways to install hardware incorrectly, everything from windlasses and cleats, to antennas and hatches, and typically only one way to install this vital equipment safely, reliably and properly.

 Electrical faults are among the most common deficiencies found aboard cruising vessels, both old and new (many of the failed equipment images you see on this website were taken aboard new vessels).
 Because the installations may appear proper, some deficiencies are more difficult to identify than others.